Theragatha - The Verses of the Senior Monks

 I live my life happily,

-Out of Māra’s reach;
+out of Māra’s reach;

-The teacher had compassion for me.
+the teacher had sympathy for me.

-Highborn on both sides,
+highborn on both sides,

-The teacher, the King of Dhamma.
+the Teacher, King of Dhamma.

-890I am free of craving, without grasping,
+890I am rid of craving, free of grasping,

-My sense-doors are guarded and well-restrained.
+my sense doors are guarded and well-restrained.

 I’ve destroyed the root of misery,

-And attained the end of defilements.
+and attained the ending of defilements.

-891I’ve attended on the teacher
+891I’ve served the teacher

-And fulfilled the Buddha’s instructions.
+and fulfilled the Buddha’s instructions.

 The heavy burden is laid down,